EndPointCorp/end-point-blog/2010/09/21/listennotify-improvements-in-postgresql.html.md

 }
 ```

-I hope to add this support to Bucardo shortly; it's simply a matter of refactoring all the listen and notify calls into a function that does the right thing depending on the server version it is attached to.
+I hope to add this support to Bucardo shortly; it’s simply a matter of refactoring all the listen and notify calls into a function that does the right thing depending on the server version it is attached to.